mmuller88/alf-acs-aps/Readme.md

-# DAA 6.2 Projekt
+# 6.2 Projekt
 That is a docker compose deployment.

 ## Prerequisites
 * You need Docker.
 For Windows and Mac I suggest using Docker Desktop: https://www.docker.com/products/docker-desktop .
 After installing the Docker Desktop Client remember to assign more memory to it.
 Per default the Docker Desktop Client just gets 2 GB RAM which is way to less for ACS.
 At minimum you have to assign 12 GB to it!
 * For the Quay images you need a login for www.quay.io .
-Ask Nenad or an other colleage for the credentials and than do:

 ```
 docker login quay.io